Rachel Dedman

 Rachel Jessica Dedman (born 17 October 1989) is an English curator, art historian and writer.
-As of 2019, she is Jameel Curator of Contemporary Art from the Middle East at the V&A. She is perhaps best known for curating exhibitions on tatreez for the Palestinian Museum, Kettle's Yard and The Whitworth.
+As of 2019, she is Jameel Curator of Contemporary Art from the Middle East at the V&A. She is perhaps best known for curating exhibitions on tatreez for the Palestinian Museum, Kettle's Yard, The Whitworth, MoMu and more.

 Early life

 Dedman grew up in North West London.
 She is of Jewish heritage.
 She attended North London Collegiate School.
 She graduated with a degree in History of Art from St John's College, Oxford.
 She was the 2012–2013 Von Clemm Fellow at Harvard University.

 Career

 Tatreez

 The Palestinian Museum, then led by Jack Persekian and Omar Al-Qattan, first approached Dedman in 2013 to curate a forthcoming satellite show in Beirut on tatreez due to Dedman's ability to travel between Palestine, Lebanon and Jordan for research.
 She worked with Widad Kawar and drew upon her and Shelagh Weir's works in addition to oral histories and interviews with embroiderers.
 At the Seams: A Political History of Palestinian Embroidery opened at the Dar-El Nimer cultural centre in 2016.
 The expanded second iteration of this project took place at the Palestinian Museum's Birzeit location in 2018 under the title Labour of Love: New Approaches to Palestinian Embroidery.
 Dedman also wrote the accompanying pamphlets.

 Starting summer 2023, Dedman curated the exhibition Material Power: Palestinian Embroidery as part of a collaboration between Kettle's Yard in Cambridge and The Whitworth in Manchester.
 She also published the book Stitching the Intifada via Common Threads Press.
 In 2025, Dedman used the Palestinian Museum's photographic archive to curate Thread Memory, which was showcased at the Hayy Jameel in Jeddah and then the V&A Dundee.
+This was followed by Embroidering Palestine at MoMu Antwerp into 2026.